harmonydata/harmonydata.github.io/content/en/landing_topics/harmony-a-free-ai-tool-to-merge-longitudinal-studies.md

 ## Harmony: A Free AI Tool to Merge Longitudinal Studies

-Harmony is a powerful software tool designed for psychologists and social scientists to help them harmonize questionnaire items in different languages.
-This AI-driven platform uses natural language processing and generative AI models to make the process of harmonization easier, faster and more accurate.
+Harmony is a powerful software tool designed for psychologists and social scientists to help them [harmonise](/item-harmonisation/) questionnaire items in different languages.
+This AI-driven platform uses natural language processing and generative AI models to make the process of harmonisation easier, faster and more accurate.

 {{< card heading="Try Harmony" copy=" Harmony: A Free AI Tool to Merge Longitudinal Studies " url="https://harmonydata.ac.uk/app" >}}
 {{< youtube cEZppTBj1NI >}}